sara0alyahya/project-1/README.md

 # add new feature to my Tic Tac Toe game

-my next step on building my tiny game is playing with computer i will search for advance step to do in next step
+my next step on building my tiny game is playing with computer .

-in my game i used javascript , jQuery , css and html
+in my game i used javascript , jQuery , css and html  .

 # First step to handel a problem need to solve , it's to beark it into smaller problem .

 after that we can solve it easier .

-My big Acknowledgements to Great RAWAN ALAHMADI [@rawanah995](https://github.com/rawanah995)
+## My big Acknowledgements to Great RAWAN ALAHMADI [@rawanah995](https://github.com/rawanah995)

  she's the best helper when i have problem need to explain